SaranrajEZ/Gen-AI-powered-stock-market-chatbot/README.md

 - **Manual Process**: Takes 10–20 mins per query
   **Using Our Chatbot**: Get responses in just 3–5 seconds

-Future Improvements
-Add Telegram and WhatsApp chatbot versions

-Auto-fetch latest financial news every 1 hour

-Add voice-based query support

-Deployment to cloud platforms

-Thank You
+## Thank You
-Thanks for checking out this project!
+- Thanks for checking out this project!
-If you found it useful or interesting, please leave a on GitHub and don't forget to watch the YouTube video!
+- If you found it useful or interesting, please leave a on GitHub and don't forget to watch the YouTube video!